FrankJiang1208/project_2/README.md

 * Used Pandas functions in Jupyter Notebook to load all three CSV files.
 * Retained only few columns from the original csv files and dropped all the columns not relevant to the focus of this study.
 * In the Billboard file, multiple artists were listed for the same song, we tried to clean up and stack each artist in a new row.
 * In the Grammy file, there were many irrelavent infomations of songwriters, soloist  etc attached to the artist name.
-We tried our best to cleanup and keep only the artist who is asscociated with each song.
+We tried our best to cleanup and keep only the artists who are asscociated with each song.
 In this file also, we did stack each artist in a new row.
 * Reviewed the files and transformed into data frames

 ## Load: